On this page:

 For this reason, testing your dog or cat prior to starting a heartworm preventive medication is essential, especially since pets that have heartworms may not show symptoms right away.

 If your pet tests positive for heartworms, it’s crucial to the success of treatment to follow the veterinarian’s directions.
-There is only one FDA-approved drug that is marketed in the U.S. for the treatment of heartworm disease in dogs.
-Immiticide (melarsomine hydrochloride), which contains arsenic, is given by injection into the back muscles to kill adult heartworms.
+Only one FDA-approved drug, Immiticide (melarsomine hydrochloride), is marketed in the U.S. to kill adult heartworms in dogs.
+Immiticide, which contains arsenic, is given by deep injection into the dog’s back muscles.
+And only one drug, Advantage Multi for Dogs (imidacloprid and moxidectin), is FDA-approved to get rid of microfilariae in the dog’s bloodstream.
+It’s applied topically to the dog’s skin.

 Angela Clarke, D.V.M., team leader in FDA’s Office of New Animal Drug Evaluation, also emphasizes the importance of yearly testing for heartworms—even if you’ve kept your pet on a steady regimen of preventatives.
 Dogs are tested for heartworms using a simple blood test.